Some Thoughts on the Science of Onanism

 "Some Thoughts on the Science of Onanism" is a speech delivered by Mark Twain in Paris at the Stomach Club in spring, 1879.
 The Stomach Club was a collection of U.S. expatriate writers and artists, such as Edwin Austin Abbey.
 The speech satirically dealt with masturbation ("onanism") and the perceived bane it is on society.
-Long suppressed, the first appearance of a typescript was 25 mimeographed copies released by George Brownwell in 1943.
-The first printed copies appeared in 1952 as an accordion folded version limited to 100 copies.
+Long suppressed, it was "first circulated by the Twain specialist, Franklin J. Meine, in typewritten copies during the 1940s, and by Chicago advertising man, George Brownell, in twenty-five mimeographed copies circulated among members of the Mark Twain Society of Chicago in 1952.
+It was first actually printed in Ralph Ginzburg's Fact magazine The first printed copies appeared in 1952 as an accordion-folded version limited to 100 copies.

+In 1976, the speech was published as "Some Remarks on the Science of Onanism" in The Mammoth Cod and Address to the Stomach Club.